dtrelogan/react-formstate/api.md

 look up form state for a particular field. returns a read-only FieldState instance.

-typically you'd look up field state through a unit of work, but maybe you could use this in your render function.
+typically you'd look up field state through a [context](#UnitOfWork.getFieldState), but maybe you could use this in your render function.

 ```jsx
 let fieldState = this.formState.getFieldState('fieldName');